cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   the original Prio protocol, but incorporates techniques introduced in
   {{BBCGGI19}} that result in significant performance gains.

-* The Poplar protocol {{BBCGGI21}} solves the heavy-hitters problem in a privacy-preserving manner.
-Here each client holds a bit-string, and the goal of the aggregation servers is to compute the set of strings that occur at least `t` times for some threshold `t`.
-The core primitive in their protocol is a secret sharing of a point function {{GI14}} (`g` in the notation above) that allows the servers to privately count how many of the clients' strings begin with a given prefix (`agg_param` in the notation above).
-In {{poplar1}}
-  we specify a VDAF called Poplar1 that implements this functionality.
+* The Poplar protocol {{BBCGGI21}} solves a problem known as private heavy-hitters.
+In this problem, each client holds a bit-string, and the goal of the aggregation servers is to compute the set of strings that occur at least `T` times for some threshold `T`.
+The core primitive in their protocol is a secret sharing of a point function {{GI14}} (denoted `G` above) that allows the servers to privately count how many of the clients' strings begin with a given prefix (`agg_param` in the notation above).
+In {{poplar1}} we specify a VDAF called Poplar1 that implements this functionality.

-The remainder of this document is organized as follows: {{conventions}} lists definitions and conventions used for specification; {{overview}} gives a brief overview of DAFs and VDAFs, the parties involved in the computation, and the requirements for non-collusion; {{daf}} defines the syntax for DAFs; {{vdaf}}
+The remainder of this document is organized as follows: {{conventions}} lists definitions and conventions used in the remainder of the document; {{overview}}
-defines the syntax for VDAFs; {{prelim}} defines various functionalities that are common to our constructions; {{prio3}} describes the Prio3 construction;
-{{poplar1}} describes the Poplar1 construction; and {{security}} enumerates the security considerations for DAFs and VDAFs.
+gives a brief overview of DAFs and VDAFs, the parties involved in the computation, and the requirements for non-collusion; {{daf}} defines the syntax for DAFs; {{vdaf}} defines the syntax for VDAFs; {{prelim}} defines various functionalities that are common to our constructions; {{prio3}} specifies Prio3; {{poplar1}} specifies Poplar1; and {{security}} enumerates the security considerations for DAFs and VDAFs in general and our constructions in particular.

 ## Change Log